Howard Cannon: Elections

 In the early 1980s, Cannon was ensnared in a scandal when Teamsters President Roy Lee Williams was indicted by federal prosecutors for attempting to bribe Cannon in exchange for using his influence to block the Motor Carrier Act of 1980, a bill deregulating the trucking industry.
 He testified that he did not know Williams or his associates and denied being offered a bribe, but other witnesses corroborated the story, and Williams was convicted.
-Cannon was challenged in the 1982 Democratic primary by U.S. Representative Jim Santini and won winning by about 4,500 votes but lost the general election to Republican nominee Chic Hecht, a former state senator and businessman.
+Cannon was challenged in the 1982 Democratic primary by U.S. Representative Jim Santini yet won by about 4,500 votes but lost the general election to Republican nominee Chic Hecht, a former state senator and businessman.

 Tenure

 In 1964, Cannon voted for the Civil Rights Act.
 He also helped increase funding for Nellis Air Force Base, turning Nellis into one of the most important military facilities worldwide.
 Cannon also introduced the Airline Deregulation Act, a bill signed in 1978 by President Jimmy Carter that stopped the federal government from regulating airfare and airline routes.
 Deregulation led to lower air fares and contributed to the growth of Las Vegas as a tourist destination.

 A Govtrack analysis of his votes from 1977 to 1982 rates Cannon as a moderate.
 Americans for Democratic Action, an organization that has long issued 100-point "Liberal Quotient" scores to members of Congress, rated Cannon a 69 in 1965, 41 in 1971, 30 in 1977, and 50 in 1982.
 The American Conservative Union (ACU) often rated Cannon as unfavorable to conservative causes in its 100-point scale, such as 20 in 1972 and 29 in 1981.
 However, the ACU scored more Cannon favorably in some years: 50 in 1971, 100 in 1978, and 59 in 1982.

 In 1981, he won the Tony Jannus Award for his distinguished contributions to commercial aviation.